 See Unity’s Measuring Performance with the Built-in Profiler for more information.
 For more on using adb and logcat, see Android Debugging in the Mobile SDK documentation.

-The performance auditing tool may be used to verify that your Rift or mobile VR project configuration and settings are consistent with our recommendations.
+The performance auditing tool may be used to verify that your Rift or Android VR project configuration and settings are consistent with our recommendations.

 This tool is intended to help verify that your application is performant, and will not specifically evaluate it for submission to the Oculus Store.